 If you like ‘good enough’ then these will do you just fine.
-But if look close, these a probably a bit blurry, especially on a high-resolution screen.
-They are feel a bit dated to me – curved buttons shapes with faux drop shadows.
+But if look close, these are probably a bit blurry, especially on a high-resolution screen.
+They also feel a bit dated to me – curved buttons shapes with faux drop shadows.
 Again, they are not bad but may not fit the flatter style we’re currently wrapped in.

 So let’s change them out with icons that are more modern in look, and let’s use SVG icons for perfect resolution on any screen.

 I found this set from Dribbble: https://dribbble.com/shots/1115380-SVG-Credit-Cards.
 We’re using Stripe and these contained all the icons we needed.
 Check around for more if your payment gateway includes different companies.

 Just note that we are using Stripe, so the code below is based on the WooCommerce Stripe Gateway extension.
 Which ever gateway you’re using should follow the same pattern however, you may just need to adjust which credit cards you need to show.